 An Evolved Elegance

-Matchy-matchy is not ideal for a French farmhouse or Tuscan villa.
-Evolution takes time.
-Patina takes time.
-Collecting takes time.
-And certainly inheriting treasures takes time.
-Hunting down the just right piece is easier now thanks to the internet, but choosing the proper mix of pieces to create a cohesive, timeless design STILL takes time.
+Hunting down the just right piece is easier now thanks to the internet, but choosing the proper mix of pieces to create a cohesive timeless design STILL takes time.

 Purposeful & Flexible

-It’s easy to see the beauty of investing in fewer yet higher quality pieces which will work hard no matter the room in which they live.
+It’s easy to see the beauty of investing in fewer yet higher quality pieces which will work hard in any room in which they live.

 Naturally Nature Honoring